 Argo CD (GitOps)

-GitHub’s official MCP server remains the clear leader — now at v1.0.0 with toolset filtering that addresses the “too many tools” problem.
-Jenkins has the deepest ecosystem with four competing servers.
-Buildkite is the newest official vendor entry.
-Azure DevOps is pioneering the cloud-native approach with a hosted Remote MCP Server.
+GitHub’s official MCP server remains the clear leader — now at v1.0.5 with five patch releases since v1.0.0.
+Jenkins has the deepest ecosystem with five servers.
+Buildkite is a stable official vendor entry.
+Azure DevOps is pioneering the cloud-native approach with a hosted Remote MCP Server still in public preview.
 CircleCI still has the best diagnostic-first tooling.
+Argo CD’s 16.5% star growth in 30 days is the strongest momentum signal in this category.

 Actions-specific capabilities: